A new form of QCD coherence for multiple soft emissions using Glauber-SCET: Two soft gluon emissions

+We have used the symbol $\tilde{\mb J}^{(0)\mu}$ to distinguish it from the tree level $n$-parton current $\mb J^{(0)\mu}$ in \eq{J0} since the color conservation now applies to $(n+1)$-parton soft current, $\mb J_2^{(0)}(q_2, q_1)$.
 In \fig{1L2R} we show some of the diagrams that enter the calculation of the imaginary part of the matrix element.
 Note that, unlike the more energetic gluon $q_1$, the softer emission $q_2$ can be produced via the Lipatov vertex.
 The rescattering graph in \fig{1L2R} involving exchange between the two gluon emissions alone completely accounts for the previously-termed case of ``soft gluon cuts'' in \Ref{Angeles-Martinez:2015rna}.

 Graphs where the Glauber exchange is decoupled from the soft gluon emission (\fig{1L2R}a,b) sum up to the following expression:

 Next, the Lipatov vertex graphs are given by a direct generalization of \eq{G1b0}, such that